-The shift to a peacetime economy had not been without difficulties - housing, appliances, clothing were in short supply for several years after the war - but the thousands of veterans back from the overseas and the consequent increase in the nation's marriage and birth rates comprised a soaring domestic demand.
-Industry modernized - wartime shortages had kept plant maintenance to a minimum - then expanded.
+The shift to a peacetime economy had not been without difficulties.
+Housing, appliances, clothing were in short supply for several years after the war.
+However, with thousands of veterans back from overseas, the nation saw a large increase in marriage and birth rates which resulted in a a soaring domestic demand.
+Wartime shortages had kept plant maintenance to a minimum.
+With the war over, industry modernized and expansions began to take place.
 Housing contractors and consumer goods manufacturers were busy.
-New businesses began to meet the needs of increased leisure time.
-Harvey Hubbell, Incorporated, was ready to serve all of these markets.
+New businesses began to meet the needs of increased leisure time and Harvey Hubbell, Incorporated, was ready to serve all of these markets.

 In 1952, the ocean liner "United States" was launched in Newport News, Virginia.
 Queen of the seas for many years, the ship was completely fitted with Hubbell wiring devices designed expressly for narrow stateroom partitions and to withstand the effects of salt air.
 An ardent yachtsman himself, Harvey Hubbell III designed a complete family of corrosion resistant devices including both on-board and dockside equipment for the expanding pleasure boat industry.
-A familiar sight of marinas today, these first products were so successful that alternative designs were produced for many industrial applications where corrosive atmospheres and materials pose problems for standard wiring devices.
-The Company's sales in the new products and continuing lines increased proportionately to these successes, but more was to come as Harvey Hubbell, Incorporated, added diversification.
+Familiar sights at marinas today, these first products were so successful that alternative designs were produced for many industrial applications where corrosive atmospheres and materials posed challenges for standard wiring devices.
+The Company's sales in new products and continuing lines increased proportionately to these successes, but more was to come as Harvey Hubbell, Incorporated added diversification.

-- 1962: Kellems Division with mesh grips, cord connectors, and wire management products
+- 1962: Kellems Co.
+Inc. with mesh grips, cord connectors, and wire management products

-- 1963: Shalda Lighting as the foundation of Hubbell Lighting Division with fixtures for indoor and outdoor applications, and Grelco Ltd. industrial controls in England
+- 1963: Shalda Lighting Products Co. as the foundation of Hubbell Lighting Division with fixtures for indoor and outdoor applications, and Grelco Ltd. industrial controls in England

-- 1966: Euclid Electric which became Hubbell Industrial Controls, Inc.
+- 1966: Euclid Electric & Mfg.
+Co. which became Hubbell Industrial Controls, Inc.

 - 1967: The Watford Electric Company in England producing industrial electrical components now manufactured by Harvey Hubbell, Ltd.

-- 1970: Steber Lighting with fixtures which further broadened the base of today’s Hubbell Lighting Division
+- 1970: Steber Lighting with fixtures which further broadened the base of today's Hubbell Lighting Group

-- 1976: Hubbell Hermetic Refrigeration, Inc., for the remanufacture of air conditioning compressors
+- 1976: Hubbell Hermetic Refrigeration, Inc.(1) for the remanufacture of air conditioning compressors

 - 1981: Raco Inc. manufacturing switch, junction, and outlet boxes and electrical fittings